-If you pick up a Mountain Dew in the U.K, you'll discover that it gets its bright coloring from beta carotene, a natural color derived from carrots and other plants.
-But if you pick up a Mountain Dew in the United States, you'll discover that it gets its bright coloring from Yellow #5, an artificial color derived from petroleum.
+If you pick up certain soda brands in the U.K, you'll discover that several get their bright coloring from beta carotene, a natural color derived from carrots and other plants.
+But if you pick up that same soda in the United States, you might discover that it gets its bright coloring from Yellow #5, an artificial color derived from petroleum.
 [1]

 Curious about how that's possible?
 Here's everything you need to know about artificial dyes and soda.